-The electrons form spatial constructs with other electrons.
-Twelve electrons will configure into a spatial arrangement of a dodecahedron.
-It is the building stone of protons and neutrons.
+The electrons form spatial arrangements with other electrons.
+Twelve electrons can configure into a spatial arrangement resembling a dodecahedron, which serves as the building block of protons and neutrons.

 On each face of such a dodecahedron is an electron active.